richeney/lighthouse/README.md

 ### Customer

-View the Activity Log and see th transparency in the audit trail.
+View the Activity Log and see the transparency in the audit trail.

 View the delegations.
 Show how you can add another.
 Look at the Service Provider offers, and delete the whole delegation for the demo.
 Customer retains the ability to revoke access.